wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.3 =
+* Fix: Free shipping was not possible because stupid php considers "0" as empty.
+(Thanks Simone Mastrogiacomo)

 = 1.2 =
 * It's now possible to choose either to apply the shipping fee for the whole order or multiply it per each item.